GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   contain.
 - The graph UX of the map/enter construct, and whether attribute-typed parameters can ever be ordinary exposed inputs.
-- Naming: `Attribute` trait vs. `Attr` wrapper, whether the authoring `List` sharing the wire type's name helps or confuses, and the sampled input trait's name.
+- Naming: `Attribute` trait vs. `Attr` wrapper, and whether the authoring `List` sharing the wire type's name helps or confuses.
+- Whether evaluating at a lane outside the input's extent is clamped, wrapped, or a debug assertion.
 - `List<List<W>>` outputs, i.e. one node pushing two levels.
 - How chatty the editor boundary becomes per frame, given that tools consume materialized views today.